 Books make the perfect gift and we can help you pick the right book for every age person.
 Let our knowledgeable staff do the work and, as always, we provide complimentary gift wrapping!

 Town House Giving Tuesday We will be continuing this program as "Town House Giving Tuesdays" throughout the year.
 On the first Tuesday of each month, Town House will donate 20% of all sales to a different local charity.
 Thank you in advance for helping us to give back!
-Our March donations will go to Literacy Volunteers Fox Valley.
+Our April donations will go to Fox Valley Food for Health.

 Town House Books tote bags are on sale for $16.95.
 A roomy canvas bag useful for all your shopping and they also make a great gift.

 Follow these links to connect with us on your favorite social media sites.
 Like us, follow us, keep in touch with upcoming events and let us hear from you: Facebook, Instagram, Twitter, and Pinterest.

 When You Want Something Truly Unique

 If you're looking for a truly unique book, Town House has limited edition, hand sewn letter press books available.
 The Least Little Thing is a beautiful collection of contemporary haiku by local author Mark Mitchell, arranged and printed by Larkspur Press.
 Each book is signed by the author.
 Hardcover editions are available for $28, paperback editions are $20.
 The poetry is sometimes humorous, sometimes poignant, and always reveals some truthful experience.
 Here are two examples:

 Waxwings in the elm—